 Bulimia is when someone binge-eats then purges.
 Binge-eating is when a person eats a lot of food, often junk food and often in secret.
 Purging is when the person tries to compensate for eating so much by forced vomiting, using laxatives, or exercising excessively.

-If you or a friend struggles with an eating disorder, get help as soon as you can.
-Like any habit, eating disorders get harder to break with time.
+If you or a friend struggles with anorexia or bulimia, get help as soon as you can.
+Like any habit, they get harder to break with time.
 Eating disorders involve both the body and the mind, and breaking the habit requires time, patience, persistence, support from others, and usually professional help.
 Don’t be ashamed to ask an adult you trust for help!